CAADE/C3/docs/UseCases/ManageServiceTemplate/Scenario-TestServiceTemplate.rst

 Scenario Test Service Template
 ==============================

-:ref:`Actor-StackDeveloper` interacts with the Operations Manager to test a Service Template in a test environment.
+:ref:`Actor-Stack-Developer` interacts with the Operations Manager to test a Service Template in a test environment.

 .. image:: TestServiceTemplate.png

 **Users**

-* :ref:`Actor-StackDeveloper`
+* :ref:`Actor-Stack-Developer`

 **Systems**

-* :ref:`SubSystem-OperationsManager`
+* :ref:`SubSystem-Operations-Manager`